canalplus/rx-player/doc/api/Miscellaneous/Debug_Element.md

 # Displaying the RxPlayer's debugging element

-The `DEBUG_ELEMENT` feature allows to render an HTML element displaying debug information that might be interesting while debugging playback.
+The `DEBUG_ELEMENT` feature allows rendering an HTML element displaying debug information that might be interesting while debugging playback.

 ![Example of a debug element](../../static/img/debug_elt.png)